Clay: Properties

 The defining mechanical property of clay is its plasticity when wet and its ability to harden when dried or fired.
 Clays show a broad range of water content within which they are highly plastic, from a minimum water content (called the plastic limit) where the clay is just moist enough to mould, to a maximum water content (called the liquid limit) where the moulded clay is just dry enough to hold its shape.
 The plastic limit of kaolinite clay ranges from about 36% to 40% and its liquid limit ranges from about 58% to 72%.
 High-quality clay is also tough, as measured by the amount of mechanical work required to roll a sample of clay flat.
 Its toughness reflects a high degree of internal cohesion.

 Clay has a high content of clay minerals that give it its plasticity.
 Clay minerals are hydrous aluminium phyllosilicate minerals, composed of aluminium and silicon ions bonded into tiny, thin plates by interconnecting oxygen and hydroxide ions.
 These plates are tough but flexible, and in moist clay, they adhere to each other.
 The resulting aggregates give clay the cohesion that makes it plastic.
 In kaolinite clay, the bonding between plates is provided by a film of water molecules that hydrogen bond the plates together.
 The bonds are weak enough to allow the plates to slip past each other when the clay is being moulded, but strong enough to hold the plates in place and allow the moulded clay to retain its shape after it is moulded.
-When the clay is dried, most of the water molecules are removed, and the plates hydrogen bond directly to each other, so that the dried clay is rigid but still fragile.
+When the clay is dried, most of the water molecules are removed, and the plates form direct hydrogen bonds with each other, making the dried clay rigid but still fragile.
 If the clay is moistened again, it will once more become plastic.
 When the clay is fired to the earthenware stage, a dehydration reaction removes additional water from the clay, causing clay plates to irreversibly adhere to each other via stronger covalent bonding, which strengthens the material.
 The clay mineral kaolinite is transformed into a non-clay material, metakaolin, which remains rigid and hard if moistened again.
 Further firing through the stoneware and porcelain stages further recrystallizes the metakaolin into yet stronger minerals such as mullite.